3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 After stones are removed one way or another, the focus shifts to prevention.
 Often patients are somehow predisposed to bladder infection which means they are also predisposed to form more struvite bladder stones.
 A stone can form as quickly as 2 weeks after infection with a urease positive bacterium sets in.

 After surgery, antibiotics must be continued until the infection is confirmed to have cleared (i.e. a negative urine culture is obtained).
 After this, a follow up schedule of radiographs and/or urine testing is recommended.
 For a single stone episode, only a few follow-up visits may be necessary.
 One must realize though that some individual animals are predisposed to recurring bladder infections and these individuals may form new struvite stones repeatedly.
 Obviously, if stones were to recur, a more regular monitoring schedule would have to be revised.

-Dietary therapy in the prevention of struvite stones is of secondary importance in dogs (with the exception being the English Cocker Spaniel for which this is a hereditary metabolic problem rather than a matter of infection).
+Dietary therapy to prevent new struvite stones is of secondary importance in dogs (except the English Cocker Spaniel, for which this is a hereditary metabolic problem rather than a matter of infection).
 The focus is on prevention of infection.
 If your dog has had a history of struvite bladder stones, be sure to discuss long term monitoring and understand what schedule of testing is best for your pet.
 Expect periodic urine cultures to be needed.